Nemesis (Resident Evil): Promotion and reception

 Nemesis appears on the cover of every version of Resident Evil 3, and is mentioned prominently on flyers for Resident Evil: Survivor 2.
-Capcom has also released commercial products modeled on the character, such as a silver ring modeled after Nemesis's head available for purchase through their Japanese online store.
-Palisades Toys used its likeness to create a posable action figure (packaged with a base and equipable rocket launcher) and a mini bust, which were released alongside several other Resident Evil-based merchandise.
+Capcom has also released commercial products based on the character, such as a silver ring modeled after Nemesis's head available for purchase through their Japanese online store.
+Palisades Toys used its likeness to make a posable action figure (packaged with a base and equipable rocket launcher) and a mini bust, which were released alongside several other Resident Evil-based merchandise.
 Moby Dick released its own line of Resident Evil action figures bundled in pairs of a playable character and enemy.
 Included in the series were Nemesis's first and second form, with the first form featuring an alternate head and equipable rocket launcher.
 Each set additionally includes a part of an action figure of Nemesis's third form, which measures 24 inches (60 cm) long when completed.
 In 2019, a minted icon 9-inch plush depicting Nemesis was also made.
 In 2022, Numskull made a 10.9" collectible figurine of Nemesis, based on his appearance in the remake.
 In 2024, the character was featured in Resident Evil-themed attractions at Universal Studios Japan.

-While Nemesis's original appearance was praised, the redesign for the Resident Evil 3 remake received a mixed response, particularly in regards to the addition of a bent nose and long teeth.
+Concept art of Nemesis for the Resident Evil 3 remake.